|

 Finger tiles shine in modern, Scandi, mid-century, or Asian-inspired interiors.
 They’re not the best fit for Hampton, French provincial, or more traditional styles—though never say never!
 It all comes down to how you use them and how intentional the pairing is.

 There are so many beautiful tile shapes out there that might work better depending on the style of your home.
 Keep your options open!
 I once walked through a newly built French provincial home where white finger tiles had been used as a feature—and it just felt completely out of place.
 Wrong style, wrong colour, wrong context.
+And tile is the easy part—if the bathroom itself doesn’t work, no tile will rescue it.
+I’ve rounded up the 10 bathroom layout mistakes I see most often if that sounds a bit close to home.

 Example below:

-unique finger tiles options
+Unique finger tile options

 Jade